helge17/tuxguitar/INSTALL.md

 # Install TuxGuitar

-You can find ready to use installation packages for Linux, Windows, MacOS, FreeBSD and Android on
+You can find ready to use installation packages for Linux, Windows, macOS, FreeBSD and Android on

 [https://github.com/helge17/tuxguitar/releases/](https://github.com/helge17/tuxguitar/releases/)